Battle of Meçad (1465): Background

 In April 1465, Ballaban Badera, an Ottoman sanjakbey of the Sanjak of Ohrid of Albanian origin, had been defeated at the Battle of Vaikal by Skanderbeg, although at a great cost.
 Skanderbeg had been leading a war against the Ottoman Empire for over twenty years.
 Ballaban was favored by Sultan Mehmed II who saw that a native Albanian would be useful in defeating an Albanian rebellion.
 Ballaban's appointment was a calculated act of social revolution, encouraging other Albanians to join the Ottoman army.
 In July 1465, Mehmed assigned Ballaban to an army with which to invade Albania.

 Campaign

 Before the campaign, Ballaban presented Skanderbeg with expensive gifts.
-Skanderbeg responding by giving Ballaban a pickaxe and a plow to remind Ballaban of his peasant Albanian origins.
+Skanderbeg responded by giving Ballaban a pickaxe and a plow to remind Ballaban of his peasant Albanian origins.
 Ballaban, in return for the gift he had received, tried to finish the campaign as quickly as he could.
 Ballaban tried to bribe an Albanian camp in Meçad, near Oranik, but Skanderbeg, who had been farther north, was warned of the movements and returned to fight Ballaban.
 He marched in through Ohrid.
 Ballaban was not aware of Skanderbeg's return and still prepared for the attack.
-Skanderbeg had surrounded the Turkish in Meçad and when Ballaban ordered his attack, he found himself surrounded.
+Skanderbeg had surrounded the Ottomans in Meçad and when Ballaban ordered his attack, he found himself surrounded.
 On one side, they were attacked by the Albanian cavalry and on the other, by the Italian volunteers.